Department of Sociology • Hartwick College

 Social Movements/Race & Ethnicity/Media

 Amenta, Edwin; Thomas Elliott; Nicole Shortt, Amber C. Tierney; Didem Türkoğlu, Burrel Vann Jr. (Under Review).
-“Making Good News: What Explains the Quality of Coverage of the Civil Rights Movement.”
+“Legitimacy Deficits, News Institutions, and the Coverage of Civil Rights Movements Organizations.”
+Submitted to Administrative Science Quarterly, August 2017.

 Tierney, Amber C. & David W. Everson.
-(Under Review).
 “Historical Conflicts, Contemporary Hierarchies: A Comparative Analysis of Racial Attitudes toward American Indians & African Americans.”
+Work in progress, to be submitted for review 2017.

 Social Movements/Digital realities/Video gaming/Tech